lockeyln/wvnvim/README.md

 ![](https://i.imgur.com/ebT9DaG.png)

-More notes about this config repo, see my [blog](https://fanlumaster.github.io/2023/11/25/Lazyvim-configure-from-scratch/).
+More notes about this config repo